hungple/GLVN-database/teacher-README.md

 #### Note:
 - Before you send report cards to the parents, you should use the option `x` to generate report cards and review them before sending them to the parents.
+- If you received any bounced email, check with the parent to get the correct email.
+Please contact your school administrators to update the email address.
 - For the first time or from time to time, Google might ask you to authorize the script.
 Please follow section V. to authorize the script.

 ### V. Authorizing Google apps script